qmacro/qmacro.github.io/_posts/2021-04-24-github-actions-workflow-browser.markdown

 # Find and browse GitHub Actions workflow definitions.
 # In addition to regular shell tools (such as sed), this
-# script uses gh, fzf, base64 and bat.
+# script uses gh and fzf.

 workflows() {